 A virtual phone number, called a DID, can be assigned to your SIP connection so that customers have a phone number to ring when they wish to speak to you.

-So what are trunks?
+What are trunks?

 As for the trunks, they’re nothing to do with swimwear.
 Think of them as phone lines in the old parlance, carrying the voice and media content between two endpoints, which could be VoIP terminals or phones.